OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Impossible.rst

 Doing so may well give us techniques that advance our ability to do algorithm analysis in general.
-Unfortunately, proofs from :term:`computability` |---| the branch of computer science that studies what is impossible to do with a computer &mdash; compel us to believe that there will always be another bit of program code that we cannot analyze.
+Unfortunately, proofs from :term:`computability` |---| the branch of computer science that studies what is impossible to do with a computer |---|
+compel us to believe that there will always be another bit of program code that we cannot analyze.
 This comes as a result of the fact that the Halting Problem is unsolvable.